katie31/fa16-proj1-pokehub/answers.md

 The line directs the site to the capture method in the Pokemon controller.
 The line “capture_path(id: @pokemon)” makes sure that the correct Pokemon is being captured

 # Question 3: What would you name your own Pokemon?
-I would name my own Pokemon
+I would name my own Pokemon Crymander.

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
 I passed in a controller, an action and an id argument.
 Since the id changes depending on what trainer it is, there is no set path to be redirected to.